DeustoTech/dycon-toolbox-documentation/_posts/documentation/ControlProblem/0001-01-01-ControlProblem.md

               default: iode.T
           dt:
               name: Final Time
-              description: 'This parameter represent is the interval to interpolate the control u and state y to obtain the functional J and the gradient dH/du'
+              description: "This parameter represent is the interval to interpolate the control u and state y to obtain the functional J and the gradient dH/du"
               class: double
               dimension: [1x1]
               default: iode.dt